‘All religions are true’ Religious Pluralism: A Christian Response

 6. While Muslims would say, “Allah forgives sins when we repent.”
 This is only if their good deeds outweigh the bad.
 It is a works-based salvation, where the Muslim is working to get to Allah vs. Christ, who came to us and forgave us by His grace to all who believe.

-This is an example of how two very similar religions are superficially the same, but fundamentally different.
+This is an example of how two very similar religions may superficially appear the same, but are fundamentally different.
 Even in their great similarities, without receiving Christ as Lord and believing in His resurrection, an unbelieving Muslim will go to hell after death.
-According to the Bible, there is no other way to be saved.
+According to the Bible, there is no other way to be saved except through Jesus Christ.

 If God were to make a way to Himself, by definition, ‘a way’ is singular and absolute.
 There cannot be many ways to God that contradict one another.
-If one way says, “You must be good enough to reach God,” and the other says, “You cannot be good enough to reach God; you must simply trust in Jesus,” this would be a contradiction.
+If one way says, “You must be good to reach God and spiritual liberation,” and the other says, “You cannot be good enough to reach God; you must simply trust in Jesus,” this would be a contradiction.

-Someone may say, ‘why can’t they both be true?’
-Well, you would have to deny some laws of logic there to squeeze that puzzle peice together.
-Please google, “the law of non-contradiction.'“
+Someone may say, ‘Why can’t they both be true?’
+Well, you would have to deny some laws of logic there to squeeze that puzzle piece together.
+Please Google, “the law of non-contradiction“

 Both cannot be true.
-Further, there is no difference between making the objective claim that “there are many pathways that lead to God, not just Jesus,” and making the objective claim that “salvation is found in Christ alone.”
+Further, religious pluralists are making an objective truth claim by saying there is ‘no absolute true religion.’
+There is no difference between making the objective claim that “there are many pathways that lead to God, not just Jesus,” and making the objective claim that “salvation is found in Christ alone.”
 Both are objective truth statements.
-One is just intellectually honest that they make objective truth claims. :)
+One is just intellectually honest in that they make objective truth claims. :)

 The Good News